kumeS/BioImageDbs/README.md

 # BioImageDbs
-Supplies AnnotationHub with 4D/5D arrays of microscopy-based imaging dataset including the original images and their supervised labels.
+Supplies ExperimentHub with 4D/5D arrays of microscopy-based imaging dataset including the original images and their supervised labels.
 This dataset is used for an evaluation of the bioimage analytical model using machine learning and deep learning.